chenxofhit/BioDashboard/README.md

 # BioDashboard

-The dashboard of Prof.Li's group, let the research work be happy
+The dashboard of Prof.Li's group, let it boost the research cooperation and makes research better！

+Please visit http://bioinformatics.csu.edu.cn/biodashboard to have a try！